Practical Quantum K-Means Clustering: Performance Analysis and Applications in Energy Grid Classification: Applications for Energy Subgrid Clustering

 \subsubsection{Distance estimation with vector subspace parallelization}

 So far, our approach to distance estimation has been to use the approach as stated in \cite{lloyd2013quantum}, however, the accuracy in practice using this approach has thus far been relatively low.
 From the benchmarking section, the highest accuracy was seen in the two-dimensional data experiments.
 Using this as motivation, we propose a new technique of parallelizing the distance calculation for high dimensional vectors by using distances between two-dimensional subspaces of the full feature vectors.
+In classical clustering problems, for large dimensional data sets, subspace clustering has been considered to cluster subspaces of the data \cite{parsons2004subspace}.
+In our case, we can use approaches for large dimensional datasets, but for small datasets, accommodating near-term quantum computers.
+We consider the entire space as a sum of the subspaces, rather than to find clusters in any particular subspaces, as described in \cite{parsons2004subspace}.

 Given input data vectors $a\coloneqq(a_1, a_2, ..., a_n)$ and $b\coloneqq(b_1, b_2, ..., b_n)$, the distance between them can be decomposed as